siddeshrizwani/sports-websockets/Readme.md

 ## Notes

 This is the backend only — no frontend included here.
-Load-tested with ~1000 seeded commentary events across multiple matches to make sure the subscription filtering actually holds up and doesn't leak data between matches...
+Load-tested with ~1000 seeded commentary events across multiple matches to make sure the subscription filtering actually holds up and doesn't leak data between matches.